 In conjunction, with competing and dynamic behaviour management techniques, professors are able to maximize classroom time by minimizing any possible classroom disruption or student misbehavior mid-class.

-2. One of the Best Behaviour Management Strategies
+2. The Best Behaviour Management Strategies

 Classroom management technologies also allow students more independence.
 Through shared learning documents, videos, audios, and interactive images, they can be free to learn independently.